 meatball with savory clear broth; $14

 That pork meatball was so delicate and tender in the Braised Shizitou Meatball soup.
 There were bits of water chestnuts in the meatball.
 One of my favorite eating experiences is when you eat something you typically would not like and you find yourself liking it!
 This was true for my friend Danae who normally does not like a water chestnut.
-The bits of water chestnut in the meatball was finely diced and complemented the tender pork that it did not bother her.
+The bits of water chestnut in the meatball was finely diced and complimented the tender pork that it did not bother her.
 I learned that it takes two days to prepare these meatballs and two hours to steam!

 asparagus, and chopped carrots; $14